Making a Confluence space(s) public is a great first step in sharing your documentation, but it's not an ideal experience for several reasons:

 You can use Scroll Viewport to turn one or more Confluence spaces into a beautiful help center.
 This is done by creating a new view of your space content known as a viewport.
 A viewport displays all the same space content within a customizable theme using a custom URL.

-The Help Center Theme
+The Help Center Theme for Confluence

 The Help Center theme included with Scroll Viewport can be set up and customized in a matter of minutes.
 Visual changes are made by modifying the theme settings, so your team doesn't need any development skills to create a branded experience.
 The content displayed in the theme is delivered directly from the space in Confluence, so your team can modify the messaging and titles throughout.